Very rough drafts of a sketch of an idea

 It feels unnatural, sitting at a green light like this.
 Like walking up a broken escalator, or jumping off a cliff and never hitting the bottom.

-From my vantage point (left window, two rows from the back - always the same) I look at the other rush hour refugees crowding the bus.
+From my vantage point (left window, two rows from the back - always the same) I look at the rush hour refugees crowding the bus.
 Pastel grey office workers interspersed with the odd blonde backpacker mop or green and blue private school cap.
 Each and every head bows ever so slightly to its corresponding smart screen.

 Do they feel it too, do you think?
 The longing for that sudden, surging rush that just won't come?